-Although the unit is RFI protected, do not to mount it close to sources of electrical interference such as large transformers, motor start contactors, relays etc. Also avoid subjecting it to excessive vibration - anything worse than a truck may be problematical.
+Although the unit is RFI protected, do not to mount it close to sources of electrical interference such as large transformers, motor start contactors, relays etc. Also avoid subjecting it to excessive vibration.

 Figure 1.
 Outline and Cut Out Drawing